Cecil Dreeme: Reception

 Though the novel quickly went through seventeen editions and received positive reviews in the first three years after its publication, it faded into obscurity in the latter half of the nineteenth century and remained relatively unknown until it was republished in 2016.
 Two editions were released that year, one by New York University Press with an introduction by Peter Coviello and one by University of Pennsylvania Press with an introduction by Christopher Looby.
-Both of these republications called attention to the novel’s queer themes.
+Both of these republications drew attention to what to what they considered to be the novel’s ‘queer themes’.